mliebelt/pgn-viewer/readme.md

 * [chess.js](https://github.com/jhlywa/chess.js) Base library to model
   chess in JavaScript

-See the working examples on the my new GitHub Pages site [PgnViewerJS](http://mliebelt.github.io/PgnViewerJS/) to see what is working at the moment.
+See the working examples on my new GitHub Pages site [PgnViewerJS](http://mliebelt.github.io/PgnViewerJS/) to see what is working at the moment.
 Or look at the temporary site [Temp PgnViewerJS](http://mliebelt.bplaced.net/pgnvjs/examples2.html) for the working examples.

 # Features